 STEP ONE: Prepare the Meats

-In a large Dutch oven over medium-high heat, add the chopped bacon and crumbled chorizo.
 Cook until they start to brown, about 5-7 minutes.
 Remove the meats and set aside, leaving the rendered fat in the pot.

-STEP TWO: Sauté the Garlic and Onion
+STEP TWO: Sauté the Onions and Garlic

-Add the diced onion to the pot and sauté until translucent, about 5 minutes.
-Add the minced garlic and cook for an additional minute until fragrant.
+Add the diced onion to the pan and sauté until translucent, about 5 minutes.

 STEP THREE: Combine Ingredients

-Pour in the diced tomatoes, garbanzo beans with their juices, Better than Chicken bouillon paste, dried oregano, Sazon seasoning, and bay leaves.
-Stir to combine.
 Add the diced Yukon Gold potatoes and 5-6 cups of water, ensuring the potatoes are covered.
 Place the smoked ham hock into the soup and bring to a boil.

 STEP FOUR: Simmer and Finish

-Reduce the heat to low and simmer for 30-45 minutes, or until the ham hock is tender.
 Remove the ham hock and bay leaves, then use an immersion blender to blend a small portion of the soup, or smash some of the garbanzo beans against the side of the pot to thicken the soup to your desired consistency.

 Shred the ham hock meat and return it to the soup.
 Season with salt and pepper to taste.